George Joseph (activist): Vaikom Satyagraha

-Joseph was an eager participant in the Vaikom Satyagraha that sought to achieve the right to temple entry for the Dalits in Travancore.
-According to C. F. Andrews, the plan for a non violent agitation was arrived upon by Joseph when he visited Gandhi who was convalescing in Bombay.
-Joseph and other Congressmen led the Dalits in walking through the Brahmin quarter of the town where they were met with violence.
-The police immediately arrested Joseph and his accomplices who were sentenced to varying terms in prison.
-Joseph viewed the struggle at Vaikom an issue of civil rights for all Indian citizens but this was in contrast to the views of most Congressmen who saw it as purely an issue between high and low caste Hindus and to be settled by the Hindus themselves.
-Gandhi himself did not encourage Joseph's participation in the satyagraha.
-Disillusioned by Gandhi's lack of support and the attitude of the Congress Party, Joseph left the Congress Party to join the Justice Party.
+George was an eager participant in the Vaikom Satyagraha that sought to achieve the right to temple entry for the Dalits in Travancore.
+According to C. F. Andrews, the plan for a non violent agitation was arrived upon by George when he visited Gandhi who was convalescing in Bombay.
+George and other Congressmen led the Dalits in walking through the Brahmin quarter of the town where they were met with violence.
+The police immediately arrested George and his accomplices who were sentenced to varying terms in prison.
+George viewed the struggle at Vaikom an issue of civil rights for all Indian citizens but this was in contrast to the views of most Congressmen who saw it as purely an issue between high and low caste Hindus and to be settled by the Hindus themselves.
+Gandhi himself did not encourage George's participation in the satyagraha.
+Disillusioned by Gandhi's lack of support and the attitude of the Congress Party, George left the Congress Party to join the Justice Party.
 He however rejoined the Congress in 1935.

 Rosapoo Durai

-Joseph led Congressmen of Madurai in the agitation against the Simon Commission.
+George led Congressmen of Madurai in the agitation against the Simon Commission.
 In this he was supported by K Kamaraj and the duo mobilised thousands of volunteers at the Tirumalai Nayak Mahal to demonstrate against the Commission when it visited Madurai in 1929.
-Later, when Kamaraj was implicated in Virudhunagar Conspiracy Case in 1933, Joseph and Varadarajulu Naidu argued on his behalf and succeeded in exonerating him of all charges.
+Later, when Kamaraj was implicated in Virudhunagar Conspiracy Case in 1933, George and Varadarajulu Naidu argued on his behalf and succeeded in exonerating him of all charges.
 He also agitated against the Criminal Tribes Act (CTA), an act that criminalised and negatively affected communities like the Piramalai kallar and Maravars.
 He fought for them in the courts and wrote extensively in the newspapers against the act and came to be called Rosapoo Durai by the grateful Kallars who continue to pay homage to him on his death anniversary.

 Parliamentary career

-In 1929 Joseph contested the municipal elections in Madurai on a Congress ticket but lost.
+In 1929 George contested the municipal elections in Madurai on a Congress ticket but lost.
 In July 1937, he was elected to the Central Legislative Assembly from Madura-cum-Ramnad-Tirunelveli constituency.

 Death and commemoration

-Following a prolonged period of illness, Joseph died at the American Mission Hospital in Madurai on 5 March 1938.
+Following a prolonged period of illness, George died at the American Mission Hospital in Madurai on 5 March 1938.
 He was 50.
 He is buried at the East Gate Cemetery in Madurai.
 George Joseph: The Life and Times of a Christian Nationalist is his biography by his grandson George Gheverghese Joseph.